getsentry/sentry-rust/README.md

 ## Requirements

-We currently only verify this crate against a recent version fo Sentry hosted on [sentry.io](https://sentry.io/) but it should work with on-prem Sentry versions 8.20 and later.
+We currently only verify this crate against a recent version of Sentry hosted on [sentry.io](https://sentry.io/) but it should work with on-prem Sentry versions 8.20 and later.